-It was when we were at our apartment, and my husband was just fanatic about checking my temperature.
-And he said, “We’re going.”
+We were at our apartment, and my husband was just fanatic about checking my temperature.
+He said, “We’re going.”
 Arrangements had been made for when I got the temperature, and it all went really smoothly.
 They put me up in the oncology ward at the hospital.

 While I was in the hospital, I had a couple of days of chills.
-I think my temperature probably got higher there because I remember the chills really bad, and they subsided.
-They did keep me there for seven or eight days.
+I think my temperature probably got higher there, because I remember the chills really bad, and they subsided.
+They did keep me there for 7 or 8 days.

 They monitor you very closely.
-It’s a little boring to be in the hospital for seven or eight days when I didn’t really feel that bad once the chills and the fever went away.
+It’s a little boring to be in the hospital for 7 or 8 days when I didn’t really feel that bad once the chills and the fever went away.
 It was comforting to know that they were watching me that closely.

 Your PET scans were returning positive, while your biopsies were returning negative.
 What was going on?

 The doctors were wondering what was going on.
 They couldn’t give me an answer.
 They couldn’t give themselves an answer.
-Apparently the CAR T oncologist said, “Sometimes you can get false positive with CAR T.”
+Apparently, the CAR T oncologist said, “Sometimes you can get a false positive with CAR T.”

 It’s a fairly new cancer procedure.
 They don’t know everything about it, and they admit that.
 They were a little hesitant.

-I think I had two biopsies.
+I think I had 2 biopsies.
 I was feeling fine, and I couldn’t even feel what was still positive.
-At one point, my doctor said, “Let’s just see in six months.”
+At one point, my doctor said, “Let’s just see in 6 months.”
 I was thinking that’s great, but then he called just before Christmas and said he just couldn’t get it out of his mind.

 He was a little concerned and thought, “What if I’m not doing the right thing?”
 He and his colleagues had spent a lot of time thinking about it, and they decided that I should go through radiation therapy for the month of December, which kind of ruined my Christmas plans.